School of Nurse Anesthesia

 - Statistics: 3 semester hours

-- Chemistry: Two semesters of chemistry with lab (equivalent of 8 semester hours)
+- Chemistry: Two semesters of chemistry with lab (the equivalent of 8 semester hours)

 - Microbiology: 3 semester hours

 - Anatomy (human or mammalian): 3 semester hours